Lucaspdfe/TUTU/doc/COMPILING.md

 ### Arch Linux (or derivatives):

-Type this in your command prompt:
+Type this in your terminal:

 ```bash
 sudo pacman -S base-devel gcc mtools nasm make